 Migrant Worker Scan (MWS): provides a count of foreign nationals applying for a National Insurance Number (NINo); this is the main source used to distribute immigrant workers

-Patient Register Data Service (PRDS): data on migrants who register for a GP whose previous address was outside of England and Wales: used alongside the other administrative sources to distribute the remaining immigrants, such as children, those aged 17 to 59 who are not students or workers and those aged 60 and over
+Patient Register Data Service (PRDS): data on migrants who register for a GP whose previous address was outside of England and Wales: used alongside the other administrative sources to distribute the remaining immigrants, such as children, those aged 17 to 59 years who are not students or workers and those aged 60 years and over.